 The international academic journal designed to support you in your clinical practice, midwifery education, studies and research.

-Subscribe today and be assured of regular access to high quality, evidence based information.
+This means subscribers to MIDIRS Midwifery Digest will be able to access even more high quality, evidence based content to support them in their studies and practice.
 Original articles, reprints and abstracts delivered to you each quarter.

 What’s in the next issue?